 You can use your favorite kind of chocolate, milk, dark, or white!
 The only thing I would avoid is using chocolate chips because they’re not really ideal for melting.
 Use high quality chocolate bars, like bittersweet chocolate.
 For this recipe, I use couverture chocolate.

 The options are endless!
 You can get really creative!
-Here are a few ideas:
+Add dried fruit, nuts, or even candies.